Yandex Cloud

 4. Set up Code Ownership (available in Standard and Advanced configurations).

-If required, enable debugging mode and check out the rules for handling exceptions.
+Enable debugging mode and check out the exception handling rules.

 Create a GitLab tokenCreate a GitLab token

-You need the GitLab token to enable approval rules and access the repository, because the token is used for GitLab API authentication.
+You need a GitLab token to enable approval rules and access the repository, since the token is used for GitLab API authentication.

 To create a token: